SuplexProject/Suplex.Docs/docs/suplex.md

 Role Based Access Control (RBAC) is neither new nor exciting, but solid, reliable security design is critical for almost all applications.
 Suplex evolves RBAC design by _securing by concept_ and pushing the application security implementation to config, thereby introducing abstraction and extensibility patterns.

 I wrote Suplex because I got tired of copy/pasting code into similar (but always a _little_ different) proprietary RBAC models for each new application, and I also wanted to make security administration easier over the lifetime of an application.

-Suplex change history:

- - 2001 - 2004: First draft
- - 2004 - 2007: Better, more-complete
- - 2007 - 2018: Open-sourced in 2007, code stable, only bug-fixes until 2018
- - 2018 - present: streamlined, easier to use, .netcore-compatible

- In the latest release, the code is clean and the patterns are well-defined, and my hope is it's easy to plug Suplex into any application without much effort.
+The first draft of Suplex began in 2001 and I "finished" it in 2007.
+Since then, and until the most recent (heavily streamlined) release, I've found the model to be accommodating and successful.

 <h1>Traditional RBAC v Securing by Concept</h1>